6c65726f79/custom-titlebar/README.md

 # custom-titlebar
- Poorly coded titlebar for web apps
+ Poorly coded titlebar for Electron and NW.js